girobusan/latid/docs/en/markdown_src.md

     -----------------
     And it rocks

 If there is no frontmatter or no title field in frontmatter, the file will be simply copied to output.

+If `force_source` is set, Latid will use all markdown files as source, and figure out metadata by using some not-so-sophisticated heuristics.

 All metadata fields are respected and editable in GUI metaeditor.
 Feel free to use it like this: